 We’ve done a couple of homechecks recently for A Dog’s Life and West Cork Animal Welfare Group – one for a dog and one for a puss.
 And, of course, I’ve done homechecks all through the years for myself and the other organisations I volunteer for.
 I often get asked why we homecheck and thought […] Continue reading

-The ASPCA designated April 8 as National Dog Fighting Awareness Day (NDFAD) to advance the conversation about dog fighting and to encourage animal lovers across the US to take action against this brutal form of animal cruelty – find out more here.
-While the information will be specific to America, it will undoubtedly translate fairly easily to Ireland.
-Their article has […] Continue reading
+The ASPCA designated April 8 as National Dog Fighting Awareness Day (NDFAD) to advance the conversation about dog fighting and to encourage animal lovers across the US to take action against this brutal form of animal cruelty – find out more here (link updated April 2019).
+While the information will be specific to America, it will undoubtedly translate fairly easily […] Continue reading

 Toffee’s a wee 6-month-old-ish poopy.
 He’s gorgeous inside and out.
 His people let him stray on the road and, unsurprisingly, he came back broken.
 Lucky to be alive he’d two broken legs – one a complicated fracture requiring special surgery.
 His people decided not to be his people any more and Jennifer took over.
 One […] Continue reading